 A Lexington summer has it all.
 Farm-fresh flavors.
 Lively festivals.
 Patios, pints, and Kentucky bourbon.
-There’s a million right ways to do summer in our vibrant city, and absolutely no wrong ways.
+There are a million right ways to do summer in our vibrant city, and absolutely no wrong ways.
 Whether you’re exploring downtown, rocking out to live music, or taking in the best views of the Bluegrass, the fun never stops this time of year.

-Here’s just a few of our favorite ways to make the most of the season.
+Here are just a few of our favorite ways to make the most of the season.

 1. Catch the Best of Lexington’s Live Music and Festivals

-Lexington’s summer calendar is packed with live music, events and festivals that showcase our city’s rich culture.
+Lexington’s summer calendar is packed with live music, events, and festivals that showcase our city’s rich culture.
 From local bars to sold-out arenas, there’s no better place to catch world-renowned artists or up-and-coming musicians on the rise.

 For a one-of-a-kind musical experience, head to Shaker Village of Pleasant Hill for their "Music on the Lawn" series, where you can enjoy live performances in a stunning historic setting.
 Or stop by Marriott Lexington Griffin Gate Golf Resort & Spa’s "Music at The Mansion” for free, family-friendly concerts on select evenings.
 Talon Winery also features free weekend performances alongside tastings of over 20 award-winning wines—perfect for sipping in the sunshine.
-And art lovers won't want to miss the Berea Craft Festival in July and Woodland Art Fair in August for a creative showcase featuring works from artists and markers across the region.
+And art lovers won't want to miss the Berea Craft Festival in July and Woodland Art Fair in August for a creative showcase featuring works from artists and makers across the region.

 Want to experience live music year-round?
 Check out The Burl, a beautifully restored 1920s train depot across from the Distillery District with shows Thursday through Sunday, and Manchester Music Hall, an impressive 11,000-square-foot converted warehouse.